-“And you’ll see in the red box labelled number 2 that the payroll for Design and Engineering labor hasn’t been paid yet – even though the labor for Job Setup & Prep in the blue box labelled number 3 apparently has been paid.
-That’s because the front line employees are paid weekly but the Design and Engineering department is paid bi-weekly.”
+“And you’ll see in the red outlined box (see number 2) that the payroll for General Conditions and Design and Engineering labor has been paid.
+And most of the labor for Job Setup & Prep in the blue box (with a number 3) has also been paid.
+But Site work Labor has not yet been completely paid.”

 “So, if I’m understanding this part correctly,” said Dave, “from a progress perspective on just labor,

 - The lines for General Conditions Labor, Design and Engineering Labor, and Job Setup & Prep Labor look as though they are a bit over budget and should be largely completed.

 - We’re part-way through the Site Work labor, right?

 - And obviously, we haven’t started any work on any of the Cleanup & Punchlist stage of work – section number 4 – at the end of the job.”

 Comparing Reports to On-Site Knowledge

 Walt picked up the conversation.
 “So, generally speaking, we can review these reports to see how costs are lining up against estimates.
 Then we compare that to what we know about the job.”